alanmellorbjss/go-concurrency-conundrums/README.md

 If you run this a few times, you can see the Go Scheduler deciding to slice up the calculation differently each time.

 We can see that the three function calls are running concurrently.
 Each recursive function gets allocated a slice of time to run, then the Go scheduler blocks it and unblocks another one.
+In this example, we see that sigma(3) processing has been interrupted by sigma(6) processing.

 Notice that the local variables are preserved.
 Each goroutine keeps track of the local varibale values in functions.